American History 1: 1607 – 1900

 You’ll examine the survival of slave narratives after the abolition of slavery, by the study of novels based upon the form and/or the material of slave narratives.
 Authors considered will include: Charles Johnson, Sherley Anne Williams, David Bradley, Toni Morrison and Octavia Butler.
 You’ll study topics such as: differences between nineteenth- and twentieth-century slave narratives; issues of the politics of identity; race and representation.
 You'll spend around 3 hours per week in lectures and seminars for this module.

-You will undertake an in-depth study of a chosen subject within American and Canadian Studies and produce a 12, 500 word dissertation.
+You will undertake an in-depth study of a chosen subject within American and Canadian Studies and produce either a 6,500 or a 12,500 word dissertation.

 You’ll explore the United States' experiment with Prohibition during the period 1918 to 1933, with particular focus on crime, disorder and policing.
 The rise of organized crime will be considered, along with gangsters and G-men, the expanding crime fighting role of the state, the federal crime crusade of the early 1930s and the inglorious end of Prohibition.
 You’ll spend around 4 hours per week in lectures and seminars.